jacobhilton/backgammon/README.md

 - Using experience replay to smoothen training
 - Replacing the exhaustive fixed-depth tree search with a Monte Carlo tree search guided by the output of the neural network
 - Using a different neural network architecture
+- Using improved optimisation algorithms such as Adam

 The implementation uses [tensorflow-ocaml](https://github.com/LaurentMazare/tensorflow-ocaml).